DivadNojnarg/deminR/README.md

 For Android devices, it is recommended to use Chrome and the process is similar.
 (Note that Chrome for iOS does not support the add to homescreen feature.)

+If for any reason the app crashes, you may kill it like a classic mobile app and restart!

 ## Getting Started